danielrosehill/My-LLM-Prompt-Library-Public-Version-/by-use-case/prompt-reverse-eng/prompt-reverse-eng.md

 Roughly saying something like:

 > Let's pause for a moment.
-Is configuring this as an assistant actually the most logical way wto achieve this pretty simple job?
+Is configuring this as an assistant actually the most logical way to achieve this pretty simple job?
 What about using a prompt template?
 Or ... perhaps you can think of a better idea again?

 Like many, this prompting strategy works off the assumed premise that LLMs have good foundational/domain knowledge about prompt engineering and LLMs  - which isn't always a safe one.